Spirit AeroSystems (NYSE:SPR) Price Target Raised to $44.00

-Spirit AeroSystems (NYSE:SPR – Get Rating) had its target price lifted by Susquehanna from $40.00 to $44.00 in a research note published on Wednesday morning, The Fly reports.
-Susquehanna currently has a positive rating on the aerospace company’s stock.
+Spirit AeroSystems (NYSE:SPR – Get Rating) had its price objective raised by JPMorgan Chase & Co. from $40.00 to $44.00 in a research report released on Wednesday morning, Benzinga reports.
+The firm currently has an overweight rating on the aerospace company’s stock.

-SPR has been the topic of a number of other research reports.
-Robert W. Baird lowered shares of Spirit AeroSystems from an outperform rating to a neutral rating and dropped their price target for the company from $43.00 to $29.00 in a research report on Friday, November 4th.
-Bank of America lowered shares of Spirit AeroSystems from a buy rating to an underperform rating and dropped their price target for the company from $49.00 to $26.00 in a research report on Friday, November 11th.
-Truist Financial lifted their price target on shares of Spirit AeroSystems from $39.00 to $42.00 in a research report on Monday, January 9th.
-The Goldman Sachs Group dropped their price target on shares of Spirit AeroSystems from $49.00 to $43.00 and set a buy rating on the stock in a research report on Monday, November 7th.
-Finally, Bank Of America (Bofa) lowered shares of Spirit AeroSystems to an underperform rating in a research report on Friday, November 11th.
-Three analysts have rated the stock with a sell rating, four have issued a hold rating and five have given a buy rating to the company.
-According to MarketBeat, the company presently has a consensus rating of Hold and a consensus price target of $37.82.
+SPR has been the topic of a number of other reports.
+Bank Of America (Bofa) lowered Spirit AeroSystems to an underperform rating in a research report on Friday, November 11th.
+Morgan Stanley lowered their target price on Spirit AeroSystems from $35.00 to $27.00 and set an underweight rating on the stock in a research note on Monday, November 7th.
+Susquehanna upped their price target on Spirit AeroSystems from $40.00 to $44.00 and gave the stock a positive rating in a research note on Wednesday.
+Truist Financial increased their target price on Spirit AeroSystems from $39.00 to $42.00 in a research note on Monday, January 9th.
+Finally, Royal Bank of Canada cut Spirit AeroSystems from an outperform rating to a sector perform rating and cut their price target for the company from $38.00 to $36.00 in a report on Friday, February 3rd.
+Three equities research analysts have rated the stock with a sell rating, four have issued a hold rating and five have assigned a buy rating to the stock.
+According to MarketBeat.com, the stock currently has a consensus rating of Hold and a consensus target price of $37.82.

-A number of institutional investors have recently bought and sold shares of the business.
-Amalgamated Bank boosted its stake in Spirit AeroSystems by 3.0% during the fourth quarter.
-Amalgamated Bank now owns 24,005 shares of the aerospace company’s stock worth $711,000 after buying an additional 694 shares in the last quarter.
-Sei Investments Co. boosted its stake in Spirit AeroSystems by 4.1% during the fourth quarter.
-Sei Investments Co. now owns 809,857 shares of the aerospace company’s stock worth $23,972,000 after buying an additional 31,815 shares in the last quarter.
-Intrust Bank NA boosted its stake in Spirit AeroSystems by 3.1% during the fourth quarter.
-Intrust Bank NA now owns 61,064 shares of the aerospace company’s stock worth $1,807,000 after buying an additional 1,842 shares in the last quarter.
-AXQ Capital LP acquired a new stake in Spirit AeroSystems during the fourth quarter worth $417,000.
-Finally, Connor Clark & Lunn Investment Management Ltd. acquired a new stake in Spirit AeroSystems during the fourth quarter worth $12,135,000.
-Institutional investors and hedge funds own 85.82% of the company’s stock.
+Institutional investors and hedge funds have recently bought and sold shares of the stock.
+Price T Rowe Associates Inc. MD boosted its position in shares of Spirit AeroSystems by 6,821.9% during the 2nd quarter.
+Price T Rowe Associates Inc. MD now owns 4,591,729 shares of the aerospace company’s stock worth $134,538,000 after purchasing an additional 4,525,393 shares in the last quarter.
+Alliancebernstein L.P. increased its stake in shares of Spirit AeroSystems by 44.4% during the 3rd quarter.
+Alliancebernstein L.P. now owns 5,572,808 shares of the aerospace company’s stock worth $122,156,000 after purchasing an additional 1,712,240 shares during the last quarter.
+Anomaly Capital Management LP bought a new position in Spirit AeroSystems in the 3rd quarter worth approximately $36,347,000.
+Point72 Asset Management L.P. boosted its holdings in Spirit AeroSystems by 116.9% in the 2nd quarter.
+Point72 Asset Management L.P. now owns 2,675,348 shares of the aerospace company’s stock worth $78,388,000 after buying an additional 1,442,047 shares during the period.
+Finally, Fisher Asset Management LLC boosted its holdings in Spirit AeroSystems by 860.0% in the 4th quarter.
+Fisher Asset Management LLC now owns 762,521 shares of the aerospace company’s stock worth $22,571,000 after buying an additional 683,095 shares during the period.
+85.82% of the stock is currently owned by institutional investors and hedge funds.

 Spirit AeroSystems Holdings, Inc engages in the design and manufacture of aero structures for commercial and defense aircraft.
 It operates through the following segments: Commercial, Defense & Space, and Aftermarket.
 The Commercial segment designs and manufactures forward, mid, and rear fuselage sections which related to floor beams, nacelles, struts and pylons, horizontal and vertical stabilizers, flaps and slats and wing structures.